 "Be true to who you are," concludes James Hurst, executive strategic creative director at DesignStudio.
 "If you can keep the spirit alive of doing shit you love, you won't fall into the trap of trying to be the same as everyone else."

-The full version of this article first appeared in Computer Arts; subscribe here.
+The full version of this article first appeared in Computer Arts magazine; subscribe here.

 Illustration: Flavio Montiel